-The following two listings - IV.A. and IV.B. - set forth the in-state activities that are presently treated by the signatory state as "Unprotected Activities" or "Protected Activities".
-Such listings may be subject to an amendment by addition or deletion that appears on the individual signatory state's Signature Page attached to this Statement.
-[Note: a list of states that have adopted this Statement, together with a compilation of such additions and deletions, is available from the MTC].
+The following two listings - IV.A- and IV.B- - set forth-the in-state activities that are presently treated by the signatory s Supporting States as "Unprotected Activities" or "Protected Activities."-Such These listings, as well as the contents of IV.C-, may be subject to an amendment by addition or deletion that appears on the individual signatory state's Signature Page attached to this Statement.
+[Note: a list of states that have adopted this Statement, together with a compilation of such additions and deletions, is available from the MTC] amended by each Supporting State.

-The signatory state has included on the list of "Protected Activities" those instate activities that are either required protection under P.L.
+Each Supporting State may choose, in its discretion, to treat any in-state activity as protected, even if P.L.
+86-272 does not require protection.
+The signatory state has included on the list of "Protected Activities" those in-state activities that are either required protection under P.L.
 86-272; or, if not so required, that the signatory state, in its discretion, has permitted protection.

-The mere inclusion of an activity on the listing of "Protected Activities", therefore, is not a statement or admission by the signatory state that said activity is required any protection under the Public Law.
+The mere inclusion of an activity on the listing of "Protected Activities" by a state, therefore, is not a statement or admission by the signatory that state that state that activity is required any protection under the Public Law.